Icinga/icingaweb2-module-fileshipper/README.md

 configuration.
 Per default only `.conf` files are synced, you can override this with a custom space-separated list for the `extensions` parameter.

+In case you want to trigger specific actions like re-rendering or deploying the config on changes you might want to have a look at our sample [GIT hook](contrib/git-hooks/post-merge).
+When working with Puppet or similar, please consider notifying an `exec` resource with `refreshonly` set to `true` instead.